 The Sigma 8-16mm f/4.5-5.6 DC HSM Lens and Sigma 10-20mm f/4-5.6 EX DC HSM Lens have less CA. CA is one of the easier lens aberrations to correct in post processing.
 The Tokina has less vignetting than most of the rest.

 The Canon has Ring USM AF and the Sigma lenses have HSM to their advantage.

 The Tokina 11-16 is a lens of bests and worsts, but its price tag falls in the middle of those of this group - and noticeably lower than the most expensive lens (the Canon).
 For the money, the Tokina 11-16 is a very strong performer optically - a very good deal.

 At review time, the Tokina 11-16 is available in Canon (reviewed), Nikon and Sony/Minolta mounts.
 My standard disclaimer: There are some potential issues with third party lenses.
 Since Tokina reverse engineers (vs. licenses) manufacturer AF routines, there is always the possibility that a DSLR body might not support a (likely older) third party lens.
 There is also the risk of a problem that results in the lens and body manufacturers directing blame at each other.
-Tokina's 3-year warranty is indeed far superior to Canon's standard 1 year warranty.
+Tokina USA's 3-year warranty is 3x longer than Canon's 1 year warranty.